Table of Contents

 Sri Lanka Kandy Trip: Tooth relic temple

-Tooth relic temple, if you have a religious buff, this is the most interesting attraction in Kandy one day tour, and of course, tooth relic temple is the most sacred Buddhist temple on the island and visited by millions of devotees every year.
-You will be taken to the temple and introduced to important places such as the image house, museum, Natha Devala, Pattiruppuwa and relic chamber in a guided tour with our experienced guide.
+Tooth relic temple, if you have a religious buff, this is the most interesting attraction on Kandy one day tour, and of course, the tooth relic temple is the most sacred Buddhist temple on the island and is visited by millions of devotees every year.
+You will be taken to the temple and introduced to important places such as the image house, museum, Natha Devala, Pattiruppuwa, and relic chamber in a guided tour with our experienced guide.

-Upper lake plateau overlooking Kandy city is a viewpoint, giving a bird’s eye view on the beautiful city of Kandy, tooth relic temple, Kandy Lake and Udawattakele sanctuary.
-The viewpoint lies about 200 meters above the city, which situated in a valley, surrounded by mountains.
+Upper lake plateau overlooking Kandy city is a viewpoint, giving a bird’s eye view of the beautiful city of Kandy, tooth relic temple, Kandy Lake, and Udawattakele sanctuary.
+The viewpoint lies about 200 meters above the city, which is situated in a valley, surrounded by mountains.

-The Kandy one day tour is incomplete without a visit to downtown Kandy, where there are thousands of shops selling various items such as gems and Jewelry, textiles, vegetable, fruits, leatherwear, tea, souvenir and many more.
-Perhaps you might like to have your own time in the busy market area; however, the guide will stop the vehicle in a few locations, which is important to most visitors of Sri Lanka.
-During the city tour, you can buy various handmade souvenirs, Batik, Silk, clothing, Tea, Authentic Sri Lankan craft and jewellery, to remember your Kandy one day tour.
+The Kandy one-day tour is incomplete without a visit to downtown Kandy, where there are thousands of shops selling various items such as gems and jewelry, textiles, vegetable, fruits, leatherwear, tea, souvenir, and many more.
+Perhaps you might like to have your own time in the busy market area; however, the guide will stop the vehicle in a few locations, which is important to most visitors to Sri Lanka.
+During the city tour, you can buy various handmade souvenirs, Batik, Silk, clothing, Tea, Authentic Sri Lankan craft, and jewelry, to remember your Kandy one-day tour.

 The scenic upcountry train journey

 When the railway track was built here in the early 18s, it was hailed as a remarkable engineering feat.
 The steep railway track snaked through green-capped mountains and inched up precipitous slopes on its way to the highest mountain in Sri Lanka, Pidurutalagala.
-The mountain scenery on the rail journey is hailed by travellers around the world for many centuries, starting from Britishers who vacationed in Sri Lanka in the early 18s.
-The upcountry train nicknamed “Udarata Menike”, still ply between Colombo and the hill country of Sri Lanka and carrying thousands of school kids, office workers, tea factory workers and sightseers every day.
+The mountain scenery on the rail journey is hailed by travelers around the world for many centuries, starting with Britishers who vacationed in Sri Lanka in the early 18s.
+The upcountry train nicknamed “Udarata Menike”, still plies between Colombo and the hill country of Sri Lanka and carries thousands of school kids, office workers, tea factory workers, and sightseers every day.

 It might be a daunting task to get a seat and travel comfortably on this popular train route due to the high demand, that’s why we book all your train tickets in advance with the central railway.

-The contrast between low land beach resorts and hill country is vast, but palm-fringed sandy beaches are the biggest draw of this tropical holiday destination and Sri Lanka most popular as a beach holiday destination among travellers around the world.
+The contrast between low land beach resorts and hill country is vast, but palm-fringed sandy beaches are the biggest draw of this tropical holiday destination, and Sri Lanka is most popular as a beach holiday destination among travelers around the world.

-Nuwara Eliya also is known as Little England is the hub of Sri Lanka’s hill country, which is an emerald, mist-enshrouded region, dominated by the green-capped mountain, tea gardens and valleys that are many centuries old.
-The mountains cities are connected with an enduring train system, built during the British colonial era, in the early 1860s.
+Nuwara Eliya also known as Little England is the hub of Sri Lanka’s hill country, which is an emerald, mist-enshrouded region, dominated by the green-capped mountain, tea gardens, and valleys that are many centuries old.
+The mountain cities are connected with an enduring train system, built during the British colonial era, in the early 1860s.

 Visiting Victoria park

-Victoria Park is one of the most popular tourist places in Nuwara Eliya, which attracts a large number of tarvellers every day.
+Victoria Park is one of the most popular tourist places in Nuwara Eliya, which attracts a large number of travelers every day.
 It is one of the best places to witness flowering plants in Sri Lanka.
-The visitors can witness hundreds of different flowering plants and trees in the flower garden and most of them thrive in cool clime, therefore most flowers that you encounter at victoria park is difficult to see in the lower elevated parts of Sri Lanka.
+The visitors can witness hundreds of different flowering plants and trees in the flower garden and most of them thrive in cool climes, therefore most flowers that you encounter at victoria park are difficult to see in the lower elevated parts of Sri Lanka.